laminas/laminas-hydrator/docs/book/v3/strategies/hydrator.md

 ### Create hydrator and add strategy

-Create a hydrator and add `HydratorStrategy` as strategy with a hydrator and a classname for the handled object.
+Create a hydrator and add `HydratorStrategy` as a strategy, with a hydrator and a classname for the handled object.

 ```php